gyanaprakashkhandual/bugtracker-frontend/README.md

 1. Open VS Code.
 2. Search for **Capitus Tracker** in the Extensions Marketplace.
-3. Install and configure it with your CapTest project credentials.
+3. Install and configure it with your Caffetest project credentials.
-4. Write Selenium tests — CapTest handles everything from there.
+4. Write Selenium tests — Caffetest handles everything from there.

 ---